 - Focus is more on the results of the source code and not on how the developer implements the actual source code.

-In functional testing, the tester should not only concentrate only on the functionality of the module, but should rather focus on structure too without ignoring functionality.
-This should profoundly be based on user’s perspective.
+In functional testing, the tester should not only concentrate on the functionality of the module but should rather focus on structure too without ignoring functionality.
+This should profoundly be based on the user’s perspective.

 About Author